 How much does it cost to hire a data entry specialist?

 Data entry specialists typically charge $12 to $40 per hour depending on experience and complexity.
 Simple data input starts at $12–$18/hr, while specialized data migration or CRM work costs $25–$40/hr.
-On GoHireHumans, you pay just 1% on top of the freelancer's rate.
+On GoHireHumans, employers pay Stripe processing plus a 1% GoHireHumans fee on top of the freelancer's rate.

 How do I test a data entry specialist before hiring?